M1-BIBS-Python/LarraldeFgaier/docs/index.rst

    :target: https://choosealicense.com/licenses/gpl-3.0/

-dockerasmus is a Python version-agnostic module that was created to quickly solve docking problems, as part of a Python assignment from the M1 BIBS of the Université Paris-Saclay.
+``dockerasmus`` is a version-agnostic Python module that was created to quickly solve docking problems, as part of a Python assignment from the M1 BIBS of the Université Paris-Saclay.

 Dockerasmus provides a generic implementation of a scoring function,